OfficeDev/office-js-docs/README.md

 * __Worksheet headings__: Add worksheet headings.

-* __New range functions__: New additional range handling functions
+* __New range functions__: New additional range handling functions.

 * __Freeze rows/columns__: Freezing rows and columns.

-* __More events__: See here for details - [Introduction to Excel 1.8 Event Features](Event_README.md)
+* __More events__: For details, see [Introduction to Excel 1.8 event features](Event_README.md)

-## Upcoming Excel 1.8 Event Features
+## Upcoming Excel 1.8 event features

 This section describes our early thoughts about events in the Excel JavaScript API.
 We'll add more details about event argument design and code examples in the future.
-Please see details in [Introduction to Excel 1.8 Event Features](Event_README.md)
+For details, see [Introduction to Excel 1.8 Event Features](Event_README.md).

 1. Data change event for Worksheet, Table with coauthoring support.
     This type of event is triggered when a data change happens; for example, when cell values change in the grid.